-- (i) All activities shall be consistent with the Planning Maps. - (ii) Subject to the exception in (iii) below, the maximum number of people within the site at any one time shall be 5000.
+- (i) All activities shall be consistent with the Planning Maps. - (ii) Subject to the exception in (iii) below, the maximum number of people within the site at any one time shall be 5,000. - (iii) Notwithstanding foregoing clause (ii), on-site "special events" (being events which result in there being more than 5,000 people within the Park at any one time) may occur subject to the following: - No more than ten special events shall be held within any one calendar year; - Where any special event will or is expected to generate more than 770 vehicle movements an hour, a traffic management plan shall be prepared by a suitably qualified traffic engineer and approved by the relevant road controlling authority.
+For the purpose of this rule, an event in excess of 2,000 people is deemed to generate this number of vehicle movements.

-- (iii) Notwithstanding foregoing clause (ii), on-site "special events" (being events which result in there being more than 5,000 people within the Park at any one time) may occur subject to the following: - no more than ten special events shall be held within any one calendar year. - where any special event will or is expected to generate more than 770 vehicle movements an hour, a traffic management plan shall be prepared by a suitably qualified Traffic Engineer.
-For the purpose of this rule, an event in excess of 2,000 people is deemed to generate this number of vehicle movements. - the duration of a special event shall not exceed three consecutive days plus two additional days, one day for setting up prior to the event and one day to tidy up afterwards, provided that a maximum of five events a year may exceed this limitation. - (iv) All existing site forestry access locations on State Highway 36 shall be sign posted as not for public access and barred and padlocked when not in daily use by the forest owner. - (v) There shall be no direct site access for Park recreation activities onto State Highway 36 without the prior consent of the New Zealand Transport Agency. - (vi) The principal All Terrain Park access will be from Whataroa Road. - (vii) The intersection of Whataroa Road and State Highway 36 will be upgraded prior to traffic volumes (excluding those associated with special events) exceeding levels that warrant intersection improvements in accordance with Figure 6.41 Warrants for Rural Turn Lanes of Austroads Guide to Traffic Engineering Part 5: Intersections at Grade; and shall be in accordance with appropriate design standards. - (viii) Any signs erected in association with the All Terrain Park that are visible from the State Highway, shall be no greater than 5m high and 3m wide (single or double sided) and shall be no greater than eight, and shall comply with the following: - There shall be one sign located either side of Whataroa Road at its intersection with State Highway 36, for the purposes of identifying the main entrance to the site. - All signs shall be related to activities on the All Terrain Park.
+- The duration of a special event shall not exceed three consecutive days plus two additional days, one day for setting up prior to the event and one day to tidy up afterwards, provided that a maximum of five events a year may exceed this limitation. - (iv) All existing site forestry access locations on State Highway 36 shall be sign posted as not for public access and barred and padlocked when not in daily use by the forest owner. - (v) There shall be no direct site access for Park recreation activities onto State Highway 36 without the prior consent of the New Zealand Transport Agency. - (vi) Vehicular access for All Terrain Park activities, shall be via the Whataroa Road and State Highway 36 intersection, except that vehicular access for operational and maintenance activities may also use other access points. - (vii) The intersection of Whataroa Road and State Highway 36 will be upgraded prior to traffic volumes (excluding those associated with special events) exceeding levels that warrant intersection improvements in accordance with Figure 6.41 - Warrants for Rural Turn Lanes of Austroads Guide to Traffic Engineering Part 5: Intersections at Grade; and shall be in accordance with appropriate design standards.